binh-bk/air-quality-analysis/README.md

 ## tools

 ## Credits:
-- some of the writing and coding is carried out while I were working with [PAM Air](pamair.org) project.
+- some of the writing and coding are carried out while I am working with [PAM Air](pamair.org) project.
 I appreciate the flexiblity from the management so that I can make this happen.

 ## If this work is helpful to your research
 - Admittedly, citing Github repository or other open project is new, but if this work is helpful for your work, I would appreciate the attribution